 - Glass Reinforced Nylon Grip

-Best Throwing Axe: World Axe Throwing League Competition Thrower
+7. World Axe Throwing League Competition Throwing Axe

 Axe throwing is growing in popularity every year.
 From casual nights out with friends to serious axe-throwing events where people compete according to official rules and regulations, axe throwing has something appealing for all levels of throwers – from absolute beginners to hardcore enthusiasts.
 Just as important as enthusiasm, though, is also the axe you’ll be throwing.
 Cheap axes dull and chip easily, are hard to throw and take some of the joy out of throwing them.